signal18/docs.signal18.io/01.introduction/01.overview/docs.md

 ## Traffic routing

-__replication-manager__ is commonly used as an arbitrator with a layer that routes the database traffic to the leader database node (aka the MASTER):
+__replication-manager__ is commonly used as an arbitrator with a layer that routes write database traffic to a single leader database node.

-  - [x] Layer 7 proxy as ProxySQL OR MariaDB MaxScale that can transparently follow a newly elected topology
-  - [x] Layer 4 proxy, __replication-manager__ can produce new configuration with the new route or call external script.
-A common scenario is a VRRP Active Passive HAProxy sharing his configuration via a network disk or collocation of the proxy with replication-manager.
-Some other architecture components can be already in charge of the GCC.
-  - [x] Layer 4 proxy using __replication-manager__ as an API. __replication-manager__ can be called as a resource instructing the routing service on the states of the nodes, this is the case for haproxy external checks.
-  - [x] DNS routing, __replication-manager__  will update some discovering service like consul or DNS to enable direct routing without proxying.
+ - [x] Layer 3: DNS routing, __replication-manager__  will update discovering service like consul or other API based DNS to enable direct routing without proxying.
+ - [x] Layer 4: HaProxy __replication-manager__ can produce new configurations or be reconfigured via API calls
+ - [x] Layer 4: HaProxy can use external checks via calling __replication-manager__ API. as a resource manager instructing on the states of each cluster node,
+ - [x] Layer 4:  __replication-manager can use external scripts to reused existing process like VIP failover or Puppet and Ansible scenarios
+ - [x] Layer 7: ProxySQL OR MariaDB MaxScale can follow newly elected topology but get instant notifications of topology changes
+ - [x] Layer 7: MariaDB Spider layer can be instructed to divide database traffic to different database clusters

+Based on each case one to many strategy can be used depending on feature maturity, security or performance requirements